New York State Route 25A: Origins

-The route in Queens and Nassau County was originally an east–west Indian trail used to get from the current town of North Hempstead to Flushing.
+The route in Queens and Nassau County was originally an east–west Indian trail between the current town of North Hempstead and Flushing.
 Meanwhile, the original road in Suffolk County was realigned and straightened in several locations prior to becoming a state highway.
 The old route is now known as North Country Road from Port Jefferson Station to Sound Beach (formerly CR 20) and from Shoreham to Wading River.
 From Smithtown to Saint James, it is now Edgewood Avenue (itself once CR 87).

 A handful of smaller, mostly local sections also exist.
 In Northport, the through road originally utilized Woodbine Avenue from Fort Salonga Road to Main Street and Bayview Avenue, and all of Main Street from there to Fort Salonga Road.
 In Setauket, it followed Main Street from Ridgeway Avenue and North Country Road to Old Town Road and current NY 25A.
 Finally, in Port Jefferson, the main road was initially East Broadway from Main Street and West Broadway to East Main Street, and East Main Street from there to the current Main Street.